Elium/mighty/README.md

 That's where MJS is going strong, look at all the features bellow.

+## Installation

+NodeJS is required.
+Use the folling commands to bootstrap your application :

+- `npm install`
+- `npm run typings`
+- `npm run build`

+To launch tests :

+- `npm test`

 ## Main features (preview)

 ### Models and ORM